Cloud Security Best Practices

 • Auditing: Regularly reviewing security configurations and access logs.

-• Dynamic Application Security Testing (DAST): Testing running applications for vulnerabilities.
+• DAST: Testing running applications for vulnerabilities.

 • Container Security: Scanning container images for vulnerabilities.